-Now a bank holiday, the closing of pubs and ban on alcohol were the main fixture in the Good Friday traditions in Ireland of the past.
+Now a bank holiday, the closing of pubs and the ban on alcohol were the main fixture in the Good Friday traditions in Ireland of the past.

 Every year, Holy Week brings a flood of childhood memories.
-Ireland of the 1960s was a very strange place.
+Ireland in the 1960s was a very strange place.
 The power of the church was absolute, never more so than in Holy Week.
 For weeks beforehand, we were preparing for the worst—Good Friday and the death of Jesus.

 We were pretty much responsible for that death we were told; our original sin had apparently been because we were born and had, therefore, caused Jesus more heartache.